zalando-incubator/baigan-config/spring/README.md

 ```

 By default the package of the `@Configuration` class annotated with `@EnableBaigain`
-is used as the base package to scan for ´@BaiganConfiguration` annotated interfaces.
+is used as the base package to scan for `@BaiganConfiguration` annotated interfaces.

 ## Dependencies